YunoHost-Apps/mastodon_ynh/README.md

 > *This package allow you to install Mastodon quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

-:warning: UPDATE 05/06/17 :This app can work now on ARM, but installation takes several hours and you must add a swapfile of 1GB.

-:warning: This application uses the Debian backports packages, do not install this application directly in production

 ## Overview
 Mastodon is a free, open-source social network.
 A decentralized alternative to commercial platforms, it avoids the risks of a single company monopolizing your communication.
 Pick a server that you trust â€” whichever you choose, you can interact with everyone else.
 Anyone can run their own Mastodon instance and participate in the social network seamlessly.